Phuker/multi-tldr/Readme.md

 **Q: I don't like the default color theme, how to change it?**

-A: Edit the tldr configuration file, modify the color until you're happy with it.
+A: Edit the configuration file, modify the color until you're happy with it.

 **Q: I faided to update the tldr pages, why?**